DEFRA/defra-ai-sdlc/pages/feature-development/development.md

 - **Think 'Script First'**: The models are very good at writing scripts, such as bash scripts, to do repetitive tasks.

-- **Terminal Commands**: AICAs also have integration with the command line, meaning that you can often write your intention in plain English and have the model generate the appropriate terminal command.
+- **Terminal Commands**: Coding Assistants also have integration with the command line, meaning that you can often write your intention in plain English and have the model generate the appropriate terminal command.

 ## [Next -> Testing](testing.md)